Kkevsterrr/geneva_website/content/posts/iran-whitelister.md

 Like Iran's regular censorship systems, the whitelister does not check checksums and is incapable of reassembling TCP segments.

-## Affected IP Space - WIP ****
+## Affected IP Space ****

-In order to identify which IPs are affected by the whitelister, we must try to trigger the whitelister to many IPs.
-The main limitation with the above approach (manually opening a port and sending short text segments) is that control over both client and server is required.
-Fortunately, we can also trigger the whitelister with normal web traffic by forcing repeated TCP segmentation.
-TCP segmentation is the process of splitting up the TCP stream across multiple packets.
-Since the whitelister only verifies the first two packets and cannot reassemble segments, we can segment the request into multiple smaller segments that do not match its fingerprint.
-Geneva's open-source strategy [engine](https://github.com/kkevsterrr/geneva) allows us to do this.
-Using this methodology, we can easily test many web servers to see which are affected by the whitelister.

-We performed an experiment to test the effects of the whitelister on the Alexa top 20,000 list.
-To avoid the effects of DNS censorship or accidentally requesting IPs inside of Iran, we used `dig` outside of Iran to get IP addresses for all 20,000.
+In order to identify which IPs are affected by the whitelister, we performed an experiment to test the effects of the whitelister on the Alexa top 20,000 list.
+To avoid the effects of DNS censorship or  requesting IPs inside of Iran (thereby not crossing the whitelister), we used `dig` outside of Iran to get IP addresses for all 20,000.

 Inside of Iran, we set up an experiment with two conditions.
 The first condition was a control: we made normal `GET` requests to all 20,000 IP addresses using `curl`, and the success or failure of the request was recorded.
 The second condition tested for the whitelister.
-We requested all 20,000 IP addresses again, this time with the Geneva engine running in the background forcing all requests to be repeatedly segmented.
-IP addresses that we can connect to in the first condition - but time out in the second condition - are potentially affected by the whitelister.
+We requested all 20,000 IP addresses again, this time sending `G`, `E` and `T` in separate messages.

+IP addresses that respond in the first condition but time out in the second condition are likely affected by the whitelister.
 We perform this experiment twice to validate the results.

 Out of 20,000 IPs, 3,728 IP addresses responded with a timeout during the second condition but responded fine during the first condition in both experiments.
 Specifically, 4,266 IPs (21.3%) responded differently in the first experiment, 4,564 (22.8%) in the second experiment, with an overlap of 3,728 (18.6%).